kcharb7/kickstarter-analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
 I began my analysis by first determining the year in which each campaign was launched.
 This was achieved by creating a new column within the Kickstarter spreadsheet labelled “Years”.
 Then, I clicked on the cell beneath (i.e., U2) and typed the function YEAR(S2), with S indicating the column containing data on the Date Created Conversion.
-I applied this formula to the remaining cells by clicking the new cell, U2, and double-clicking the bottom right corner of the cell once my cursor turns black.
+I applied this formula to the remaining cells by clicking the new cell, U2, and double-clicking the bottom right corner of the cell once my cursor turned black.
 ![Screenshot_Year](https://github.com/kcharb7/kickstarter-analysis/blob/main/Resources/Screenshot_Year.png)

 Once the Years column was created I clicked the “Insert” tab and the option “Pivot Table” in the top left-hand corner.